 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") under the historical cost convention as modified by the initial recognition of financial instruments based on fair value, and by the revaluation of available-for-sale financial assets and financial instruments categorised as at fair value through profit or loss.
 The consolidated financial statements are based on the statutory accounting records, with adjustments and reclassifications for the purpose of fair presentation in accordance with International Financial Reporting Standards.
 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
-These policies have been consistently applied to all the periods presented, except for adoption of the new standards, amendments and interpretations which became effective since 1 January 2011.
+These policies have been consistently applied to all the periods presented.